thebertster/avi-python-scripts/README.md

 Removes any ciphers that are classed as unsafe or inadequate according to [Appendix A of RFC7450](https://datatracker.ietf.org/doc/html/rfc7540#appendix-A).

 These are the ciphers that would trigger the Controller Fault warning "Unsafe ciphers used in SSL Profile: \[xxx\]"

+## replace_certificates.py

+Replaces certificates in Virtual Services.

+*Example:*

+This will replace references to "System-Default-Cert" with "My-Wildcard-Cert" and "System-Default-Cert-EC" with "My-Wildcard-Cert-EC"

+`replace_certificates.py -c <controller> -t example_tenant System-Default-Cert,System-Default-Cert-EC My-Wildcard-Cert,My-Wildcard-Cert-EC`

+Note: When running in all tenants (`-t *`) where certificates of the same name may exist in multiple tenants, it may be necessary to specify the certificates using their UUIDs rather than their names.